-- Consult the roadmaps starting from your current version to the current prod version. - Read all existing Upgrade Notes (see below) starting from your version to the latest version. - For custom setups, follow the required procedures described below (e.g. HA cluster). - To download the packages beforehand, run wazo-upgrade -d.
+- Read all existing Upgrade notes starting from your version to the latest version. - For custom setups, follow the required procedures described below (e.g. HA cluster). - To download the packages beforehand, run wazo-upgrade -d.
 This is not mandatory, but it does not require stopping any service, so it may be useful to reduce the downtime of the server while upgrading. - When ready, run wazo-upgrade which will start the upgrade process.
 Telephony services will be stopped during the process - When finished, check that all services are running (the list is displayed at the end of the upgrade). - Check that services are correctly working like SIP registration, ISDN link status, internal/incoming/outgoing calls, Wazo Client connections etc.